 1. Treats polycystic ovarian syndrome

 Hirsutism is the excessive growth of facial or body hair on women and other psychological problems due to the elevated androgen levels during polycystic ovarian syndrome (PCOS).
-However, intake of spearmint tea twice a day for a 1 month alter the hormone levels and increases luteinizing hormone, follicle-stimulating hormone, and estradiol (3).
+However, intake of spearmint tea twice a day for 1 month alters the hormone levels and increases luteinizing hormone, follicle-stimulating hormone, and estradiol (3).

 2. Improve cognitive function